lindylearn/unclutter/docs/metrics.md

 If you enable the Hypothes.is [sync feature](./annotations.md), your highlights will be uploaded to the hypothes.is service and are subject to their [privacy policy](https://web.hypothes.is/privacy/).

-## Smart Reading
+## AI Smart Reading

-If you enable the experimental "smart reading" AI features, the text for articles you read is sent to a remote cloud function in order to run large AI models on it.
+If you enable the experimental "AI smart reading" AI features, the text for articles you read is sent to a remote cloud function in order to run large AI models on it.

 This data is not stored, shared, or used for any purpose other than returning information about the article to the Unclutter browser extension.